uob-coms30040/uob-coms30040.github.io/welcome.md

 ## Materials

 ### Lecture Notes
+  There is a complete set of lecture notes that contains everything you need for the unit.
+I generally update the notes during term to correct mistakes and to make small improvements, so you will want to check here regularly for changes.

   The latest version of the lecture notes can be found [here](assets/notes.pdf){: target="_blank" }.

   <table class="pure-table-striped pure-table">